Memoirs of My Adventures Abroad

 “How can I avoid this like the plague?”
 I kept thinking to myself.
 I would literally have paid someone $500 to drive me around.
 I laughed out loud thinking, “shut up, stop being such a wuss about it, it’s just the left side of the road.”
 Yet there I was, near shitting my pants that I would be left in stitches, envisioning the dramatic setting of myself on a bus, in the rain, on a journey to sudden death.

-I crept out of my space onto the airport service road, banking on the fact that the less of two evils was not present.
-I made my way around the round about, listening intently to the directions over my phone’s GPS.
-I thought, “I’m truly screwed if I lose internet, like truly.”
+I crept out of my space onto the airport service road, banking on the fact that the less of two evils were not present.
+I made my way around the roundabout, listening intently to the directions over my phone’s GPS.
+I thought, “I’m truly screwed if I lose the internet, like truly.”

 I watched cars as they approached me in the roundabout, speeding in, so confident of their own driving, me crapping my pants -sweating palms on my steering wheel.

 “I’ll be okay once I get to the main road, where’s the frickin main road?”
 Heading straight was cozy enough, so I did that for a while.
 I passed my turn by four miles but I didn’t care.
 I needed to get my heart rate down, I needed to get it together.
 I was going to take the next roundabout and turn around.
 Fearlessly.
 Maybe.

 Two roundabouts later I actually did.

 With about 20 minutes of daylight left, I made it to the Forth Bridge.
 This was easy now.
 This was going to be okay.
 I looked at my hands, shaking, white knuckles, “God I’m lame!”
 I laughed out loud.